Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 ChessTraining.app: Select training mode → Build or select a set → Train → Track progress across multiple tools.

-Disco Chess: Pick a themed set → Start solving → Automatic tracking with accuracy, time, efficiency metrics → Mistake Review queues problem puzzles for spaced repetition.
+Disco Chess: Pick a tactics set or opening course → Start solving → Automatic tracking with accuracy, time, efficiency metrics → Mistake Review queues problem puzzles for spaced repetition.

 Analytics